kedacore/keda-docs/content/docs/2.0/concepts/scaling-jobs.md

 1. When a message arrives on the queue, KEDA creates a job.
 1. When the job starts running, it pulls *a single* message and processes it to completion.
 1. As additional messages arrive, additional jobs are created.
 Each job processes a single message to completion.
+1. Periodically remove completed/failed job by the `SuccessfulJobsHistoryLimit` and `FailedJobsHistoryLimit.`

 ## ScaledJob spec